 Why I Love Karuna Appeals.
 I love witnessing people go through the journey of authentically meeting themselves in relationship to others and allowing themselves to be transformed by this.
 When the gap between self and other is lessened anything is possible!
 Appeals create perfect conditions to transform self and World.

 I remember meeting some of the people who ran the hostel.
 Hearing their stories of discrimination moved me deeply.
 This community have experienced generations of extreme prejudice; deemed “criminals” from birth, they live with daily caste injustice.
 To know that Karuna help provide these children a safe and holistic educational environment to help break the cycle of extreme poverty and disempowerment helps me feel that the work I do makes a real difference.
 The project leaders had such a passion and fire for their work, it was inspiring!

 THE NUTS & BOLTS

 All the essential need to know information

 Karuna provides a realistic support package to residents of the UK and Ireland.
 This is designed to cover your basic living expenditure.
 We also offer a similar support package to overseas volunteers.

 UK AND IRELAND PACKAGE

-On completion of an Appeal there is a 7 day retreat allowance (max £280) for use in any UK Triratna retreat centre.
+On completion of the appeal, we offer a 7-day retreat allowance (up to £250) for use in any Triratna retreat centre.

 This is a concern for a lot of people coming on Appeal and responses to it are explored through the training.
 Asking for money can bring up issues around our own worth and fears of rejection.
 Within the context of having built up some rapport with the householder and having given them a booklet to read about Karuna, you will learn how to mention money in such a way as to give the householder a free choice.